 11.10.1.4 Voltage Support

 The total payments for each Scheduling Coordinator for Voltage Support in any Settlement Period shall be the sum of the opportunity costs of limiting Energy output to enable reactive energy production in response to a CAISO instruction.
-The opportunity cost shall be calculated based on the product of the Energy amount that would have cleared the market at the price of the Resource-Specific Settlement Interval LMP minus the higher of the Energy Bid price or the Default Energy Bid price.
+The opportunity cost shall be calculated based on the product of the Energy amount that would have cleared the market at the price of the FMM or RTD LMP minus the higher of the Energy Bid price or the Default Energy Bid price.

 If applicable, Scheduling Coordinators shall also receive any payments under any long-term contracts due for the Settlement Period.
-Exceptional Dispatches for incremental or decremental Energy needed for Voltage Support procured through Exceptional Dispatch pursuant to Section 34.9.2 will be paid and settled in accordance with Section 11.5.6.
+FMM Exceptional Dispatches or RTD Exceptional Dispatches for incremental or decremental Energy needed for Voltage Support procured through Exceptional Dispatch pursuant to Section 34.11.2 will be paid and settled in accordance with Section 11.5.6.
 RMR Units providing Voltage Support are compensated in accordance with the RMR Contract rather than this Section 11.10.1.4.

 * * * *